February 26, 2014

 Everyone knows that exercising is important to keep our bodies healthy, but what about our brains?
 Just like the body, the brain needs to be exercised in order to stay optimally healthy.
 Here are a few easy tips to exercise your brain so it stays sharp for years to come.

 Doesn’t it seem like everything health related comes back to physical activity?
 That’s because it does!
 Being physically active helps boost brainpower and keeps you more alert.
 So instead of watching a 30-...
 Read More

 We live in a fat-fearing world.
 With all of the non-fat and low-fat products out there, many consumers believe that fat is always unhealthy.
 There is however a type of fat that everybody can benefit from.
 Omega-3 Fatty acids have been proven to provide many health benefits.
 So before you cut the fat do a little research about where you can get Omega-3’s and how they can help you!

 Have the potential to improve depression symptoms...
 Read More

 Over the years, I have received all sorts of advice regarding how to be happy.
 From “do what you love” to “don’t sweat the small stuff” everyone seems to have some idea of how to live a happy and fulfilling life.
 While I don’t have all of the answers, I have realized some of the qualities necessary to lead a happy life.
 Read on to hear what they are!

 Sometimes when life consumes us, we forget how many things we have to be thankful for.
-I know I am guilty of this.
-Over the past...
+I know I...
 Read More